 Stack Guidance Available with a PRO compiler license, the compiler's stack guidance feature can be used to estimate the maximum depth of any stack used by a program.
 It constructs and analyzes the call graph of a program, determines the stack usage of each function, and produces a report, from which the depth of stacks used by the program can be inferred.
 This feature is enabled through the -mchp-stack-usage command-line option.
 A summary of stack usage is printed after execution.
 A detailed stack report is available in the map file, which can be requested in the usual way.

-New device support Support is available for the following AVR parts: ATTINY427, ATTINY424, ATTINY426, ATTINY426, ATTINY827, ATTINY824, ATTINY826, AVR32DB32, AVR64DB48, AVR64DB64, AVR64DB28, AVR32DB28, AVR64DB32, and AVR32DB48.
+New device support Support is available for the following AVR parts: ATTINY427, ATTINY424, ATTINY426, ATTINY827, ATTINY824, ATTINY826, AVR32DB32, AVR64DB48, AVR64DB64, AVR64DB28, AVR32DB28, AVR64DB32, and AVR32DB48.
 Retracted device support Support is no longer available for the following AVR parts: AVR16DA28, AVR16DA32 and, AVR16DA48.

-- New option to prevent data initialisation A new -mno-data-init driver option prevents the initialisation of data and the clearing of bss sections.
-It works by suppressing the output of the do_copy_data and do_clear_bss symbols in assembly files, which will in turn prevent the inclusion of those routines by the linker. - Enhanced optimizations A number of optimization improvements have been made, including the removal of redundant return instructions, the removal of some jumps following a skip-if-bit-is instruction, and improved procedural abstraction and the ability to iterate this process. - Additional options are now available to control some of these optimizations, specifically -fsection-anchors, which allows access of static objects to be performed relative to one symbol; -mpa-
+New option to prevent data initialisation A new -mno-data-init driver option prevents the initialisation of data and the clearing of bss sections.
+It works by suppressing the output of the do copy data and do clear bss symbols in assembly files, which will in turn prevent the inclusion of those routines by the linker.

+Enhanced optimizations A number of optimization improvements have been made, including the removal of redundant return instructions, the removal of some jumps following a skip-if-bit-is instruction, and improved procedural abstraction and the ability to iterate this process.
+Additional options are now available to control some of these optimizations, specifically -f section-anchors, which allows access of static objects to be performed relative to one symbol; -mpa-iterations=n, which allows the number of procedural abstraction iterations to be changed from the default of 2; and, -mpa-callcost-shortcall, which performs more aggressive procedural abstraction, in the hope that the linker can relax long calls.
+This last option can increase code size if the underlying assumptions are not realized.

-- iterations=n, which allows the number of procedural abstraction iterations to be changed from the default of 2; and, -mpa-callcost-shortcall, which performs more aggressive procedural abstraction, in the hope that the linker can relax long calls.
-This last option can increase code size if the underlying assumptions are not realized. - New device support Support is available for the following AVR parts: AVR16DA28, AVR16DA32, AVR16DA48, AVR32DA28, AVR32DA32, AVR32DA48, AVR64DA28, AVR64DA32, AVR64DA48, AVR64DA64, AVR128DB28, AVR128DB32, AVR128DB48, and AVR128DB64. - Retracted device Support Support is no longer available for the following AVR parts: ATA5272, ATA5790, ATA5790N, ATA5791, ATA5795, ATA6285, ATA6286, ATA6612C, ATA6613C, ATA6614Q, ATA6616C, ATA6617C, and ATA664251.
+New device support Support is available for the following AVR parts: AVR16DA28, AVR16DA32, AVR16DA48, AVR32DA28, AVR32DA32, AVR32DA48, AVR64DA28, AVR64DA32, AVR64DA48, AVR64DA64, AVR128DB28, AVR128DB32, AVR128DB48, and AVR128DB64.
+Retracted device Support Support is no longer available for the following AVR parts: ATA5272, ATA5790, ATA5790N, ATA5791, ATA5795, ATA6285, ATA6286, ATA6612C, ATA6613C, ATA6614Q, ATA6616C, ATA6617C, and ATA664251.

-Header file for compiler built-ins To ensure that the compiler can conform to language specifications such as MISRA, the <builtins.h> header file, which is automatically included by <xc.h>, has been updated.
-This header contains the prototypes for all in-built functions, such as builtin_avr_nop() and builtin_avr_delay_cycles().
-Some built-ins may not be MISRA compliant; these can be omitted by adding the define XC_STRICT_MISRA to the compiler command line.
+Header file for compiler built-ins To ensure that the compiler can conform to language specifications such as MISRA, the <bul>built-ins in built-ins in built functions, such as builtin\avr\nop () and builtin avr delay\cycles ().
+Some built-ins may not be MISRA compliant; these can be omitted by adding the defineXCSTRICT\MISRA to the compiler command line.
 The built-ins and their declarations have been updated to use fixed-width types.

-- New device support Support is available for the following AVR parts: ATTINY1624, ATTINY1626, and ATTINY1627. - Better best fit allocation The best fit allocator (BFA) in the compiler has been improved so that sections are allocated in an order permitting better optimization.
-The BFA now supports named address spaces and better handles data initialization. - Improved procedural abstraction The procedural abstraction optimizations are now performed on more code sequences.
+New device support Support is available for the following AVR parts: ATTINY1624, ATTINY1626, and ATTINY1627.

+Better best fit allocation The best fit allocator (BFA) in the compiler has been improved so that sections are allocated in an order permitting better optimization.
+The BFA now supports named address spaces and better handles data initialization.

+Improved procedural abstraction The procedural abstraction optimizations are now performed on more code sequences.
 Previous situations where this optimization might have increased code size have been addressed by making the optimization code aware of the linker's garbage collection process.